JohN100x1/IsekaiMod/README.md

 - New Features
 	- `Plot Armor`: Get bonus on AC and Saving throws based on character level.
 	- `Character Development Feats`: A selection of bonus feats which have very good effects (e.g. energy immunity and crit bypass).
-	- `Cheat Skill`: Powerful 1st level feat.
+	- `Cheat Ability`: Powerful 1st level feat.
 		- `AutoEmpower`: Empowers every spell you cast.
 		- `AutoExtend`: Extends every spell you cast.
 		- `AutoMaximize`: Maximizes every spell you cast.